-How to Create a Restaurant Marketing Plan [Free Template]
+A Step-By-Step Guide to Writing a Restaurant Marketing Plan (Free Template)

 Whether you’re opening a new restaurant or promoting your existing concept, a restaurant marketing plan can help guide your promotional efforts so that you reach the right customers, and keep them coming back.

 Providing customers with a memorable dining experience can get them hooked.
 However, it’s getting them in the door for the first time, or encouraging them to place that initial online order, that’s the tricky part.
-Fortunately, our guide to creating a restaurant marketing plan and free template are designed to give you a head start on your marketing efforts.
+Fortunately, our guide and free template to creating a restaurant marketing plan is designed to give you a head start on your marketing efforts.

 A restaurant marketing plan is a document that outlines and informs your marketing strategy.
-It typically covers topics like who your ideal customers are, how you’re going to reach those customers and who your competitors are.
+It typically covers topics like who your ideal customers are, how you’re going to reach those customers and how you’ll compete with your competitors.

-Creating a restaurant marketing plan is a helpful exercise in understanding your business, how it compares to other similar businesses in your area and what your competitive advantages are.
+Creating a restaurant marketing plan is a helpful exercise in understanding how your business compares to other similar businesses in your area, including your competitive advantages.
 While you don’t need a restaurant marketing plan, having one can help you be deliberate – and more successful – in your marketing initiatives.

 Going through the exercise of creating a restaurant marketing plan helps you take all of the creative promotional ideas you have in your head and put them in writing so that you can share your vision with collaborators and hold yourself accountable.

 What Should be Included In a Restaurant Marketing Plan?